-The Regional Crisis Programs at TSH supports individuals in crisis and provides continued service, based on urgency, so they are able to remain in their homes rather than in hospital.
+Crisis programs support individuals in crisis and provide continued service based on urgency, so they are able to remain in their homes rather than in hospital.
 These crisis programs are available for individuals currently accessing mental health care services, as well as those requiring mental health care services for the first time.
-The Regional Crisis Programs are fully integrated and coordinated with both the hospital’s Mental Health program and the broader mental health care system.
+The crisis programs are fully integrated and coordinated with the hospital’s Mental Health program and the broader mental health care system.

 Hospital Crisis Program

-The Hospital Crisis Program is in place to support individuals who arrive at the hospital’s Birchmount campus Emergency Department.
-A crisis worker is available onsite 24/7 to provide assistance for individuals experiencing an emotional or psychiatric crisis.
+The Hospital Crisis Program supports individuals who arrive at the hospital’s Emergency department.
+A crisis worker is available on site 24/7 to provide assistance for individuals experiencing an emotional or psychiatric crisis.
 The program’s services are extended to all Scarborough residents from 11:30 p.m. to 7:30 a.m.
-This program is offered through the Birchmount campus Emergency Department.

 Serving the Scarborough and East York communities, the Community Crisis Program is for individuals who are 16 years or older and who are experiencing mental health symptoms, including feelings of sadness, hopelessness, or anxiety.

 Staffed by professional crisis workers, services include:

 - Telephone crisis support: 416-495-2891